 Our user flows are the first step towards designing a solution.
 We look at our personas and start drawing out different navigation pathways in our digital environment.
 As our users are obviously on-the-go, we decided to create an app instead of a website.

 From the user flows we set up the information architecture and started drawing different interfaces and connected these.

 The usability testing gave us incredibly valuable feedback.
 From the positioning of a navigation button to copy of certain actions, and some missing features (that we can test in some additional research) such as a Siri function and enlarging the map when riding.

 Melbike is a navigation app for cyclists in Melbourne.
 It offers real-time road and traffic information and can be customised to your cycling needs.
 The ultimate goal is to make Melburnians feel more confident and safe while riding.

-Each riding can set up their own profile that includes preferences such as ‘minimal no. of traffic lights’, ‘bike lanes all the way’, ‘street lights in the evenings’ etc. It also offers and audio feature, so you will be navigated through traffic without looking on your phone.
+The rider can set up its own profile that can include preferences such as ‘minimal no. of traffic lights’, ‘bike lanes all the way’, ‘street lights in the evenings’ etc. It also offers and audio feature, so you will be navigated through traffic without looking on your phone.
 The sound will only be enabled for 1 ear for safety reasons.